lvxuan12/SCSES/README.md

 #> [1] 6087   15
 ```

+Raw read count matrix, PSI matrix, and event annotation will be saved to
+`work_path/rds/`.Then, data after quality control process will be saved
+to `work_path/rds_processed/`, which will be used for **subsequent
+calculations**.

 ### Step5.
 Constructs similarity networks

 To overcome the high dropout rate and limited read coverage of scRNA-seq